hazeluff/canucks-discord-bot/README.md

 # Latest Update
 (2025-12-13) This season the bot now makes a dedicated channel for all games (#game-day-watch).
 The option to have it create a individual channel per game is currently unavailable.
 In the future, you will be able to configure the bot for either modes.

-# Add NHLBot to your server: [Click Here](https://discordapp.com/oauth2/authorize?client_id=257345858515894272&scope=bot&permissions=93200)
+# Add NHLBot to your server: [Click Here](https://discordapp.com/oauth2/authorize?client_id=257345858515894272&scope=bot&permissions=2252126231252048)

 ### Permissions for NHLBot

-The bot requirs the following permissions: "Manage Channels", "Read Messages", "Send Messages", "Manage Messages", "Embed Links", "Read Message History"
+The bot requirst the following permissions: "Manage Channels", "View Channels", "Manage Threads", "Create Public Threads", "Read Messages", "Read Message History", "Send Messages", "Send Messages in Threads", "Pin Messages", "Embed Links", "Attach Files", "Add Reactions"

 They are automatically requested when you add the bot to your server.
 Please try not to remove any permissions as it may affect it working.